Plug Walk

-"Plug Walk" is a hip-hop song by American rapper Rich the Kid, released as the second single to his debut album The World Is Yours.
+"Plug Walk" is a hip-hop song by American rapper Rich the Kid, released as the second single to his debut album The World Is Yours (2018).
 The song, produced by The Lab Cook, was premiered through Zane Lowe's Beats 1 radio program on February 9, 2018.
-The song remains Rich the Kid's highest-charting song to date, having reached number 13 on the Billboard Hot 100.
+The song was Rich the Kid's highest-charting song on the Billboard Hot 100, until the release of "Carnival" in 2024.